top of page

 LANGUAGE AND COGNITION

 My work at the Penn State Center for Language first exposed me to research exploring the connections between language and cognition using medical imaging.
-I'm interested in the neural underpinning that connect speech perception and speech production.
+I'm interested in the speech motor planning and its connection to speech production and perception.

 Research Interests: Skills